 What Are the Spending Policy Rules?

 In most cases, a nonprofit wants its endowment proceeds to be plowed back into the nonprofit for its work.
 The spending policy should comply with the state’s UMIFA or UPMIFA standards.
-(Learn more about uniform standards here.)
+(Learn more about the Uniform Prudent Management of Institutional Funds Act here.)
 According to these uniform prudent management standards, which vary by state, for endowment assets that are not restricted; realized profit, interest, dividends and appreciation on invested funds are allowed to be spent.

 To maintain its tax-exempt status, nonprofits generally cannot spend the majority of their endowment on employees or suppliers.